Configure Internal/External URLs and manage Exchange 2010 certificates

 - This can be verified in the Details pane after selecting the internet facing mailbox server and the required virtual directory under servers>virtual directories in EAC.

 You can reuse the Exchange 2010 third-party SSL certificates in Exchange 2016 if the hostnames match in virtual directories.
-And for this, you need to export certificates from exchange 2010 server and then import it to Exchange 2016 Server.
+And for this, you need to export certificates from the Exchange 2010 server and then import it to Exchange 2016 Server.
 This is possible only if you have the private key.
 Alternately, you can purchase a new certificate.
-You can verify the certificate details under servers > certificates in EAC.
+You can verify the certificate details under servers>certificates in EAC.

-Thus, you have successfully configured Internal/External URLs in Exchange 2016 and have decided on reusing Exchange 2010 certificates.
+Thus, you have successfully configured Internal/External URLs in Exchange 2016 and decided to reuse Exchange 2010 certificates.
 Now you can configure SCP and change the DNS records as required (see the Part 5 of this series).

 Configuring internal/external URLs is an important part of configuring Exchange 2016 services.
 This can be done from EAC.

 Updating Outlook profiles manually after Exchange 2010 to 2016 migration may be a tiresome task for Exchange administrations.
 That is why Kernel Migrator for Exchange comes with a Profile Manager that helps to update the Outlook profiles.
-This can be done in same domain, different domain, or Office 365.
 The Profile Manager feature simplifies the post-migration tasks of Exchange administrators.